 I had the pleasure of assisting my good friend Diana Glyer

-layout and design of her most recent book, Clay in the
+layout and design of her wonderful devotional book,

 taken by her nephew Adam Bradley and various other elements, pushed around and manipulated; it makes me happy.

 You can see all the art from all the calendars on Flickr

 copyright 2010 Lynn Maudlin